bohendo/my-clippings/highlights/a-philosophy-of-software-design.md

  - loc 3080 - There are many things that can make code nonobvious; this section provides a few examples.
 Some of these, such as event-driven programming, are useful in some situations, so you may end up using them anyway.
 When this happens, extra documentation can help to minimize reader confusion.

  - loc 3085 - Event-driven programming makes it hard to follow the flow of control.
 The event handler functions are never invoked directly; they are invoked indirectly by the event module, typically using a function pointer or interface.
 Even if you find the point of invocation in the event module, it still isn’t possible to tell which specific function will be invoked: this will depend on which handlers were registered at runtime.
 Because of this, it’s hard to reason about event-driven code or convince yourself that it works.
-To compensate for this obscurity, use the interface comment for each handler function to indicate when it is invoked,
+To compensate for this obscurity, use the interface comment for each handler function to indicate when it is invoked.

  - loc 3112 - This example illustrates a general rule: software should be designed for ease of reading, not ease of writing.
-Generic containers are expedient for the person writing

- - loc 3112 - This example illustrates a general rule: software should be designed for ease of reading, not ease of writing.
 Generic containers are expedient for the person writing the code, but they create confusion for all the readers that follow.

- - loc 3137 - If code is nonobvious, that usually means there is important

  - loc 3141 - To make code obvious, you must ensure that readers always have the information they need to understand it.
 You can do this in three ways.
 The best way is to reduce the amount of information that is needed, using design techniques such as abstraction and eliminating special cases.
 Second, you can take advantage of information that readers have already acquired in other contexts (for example, by following conventions and conforming to expectations) so readers don’t have to learn new information for your code.
 Third, you can present the important information to them in the code, using techniques such as good names and strategic comments.